Exploring the Potential of Oil and gas procurement

-NEW YORK , Aug.
-30, 2023 /PRNewswire/ -- SpendEdge, a global leader in procurement market intelligence space recently connected with a major oil and gas organization headquartered in Europe.
+NEW YORK, Aug.
+30, 2023 /PRNewswire/ -- SpendEdge, a global leader in procurement market intelligence space recently connected with a mid-size industrial manufacturer with operations in North America and Europe.

-Procurement in the oil and gas industry is prone to several issues due to the complexity of the supply chain and procurement process.
-The European giant wanted to understand how to reduce their procurement costs and embrace sustainable practices.
+The business has consistently posted 2-3% average growth annually until 2022 last quarter on the back of significant projects from government agencies.
+Anticipating a slowdown, starting second quarter 2023, the client turned to our experts to help reduce operating costs with a view to bracing itself against imminent market shocks.
+The client had identified running RFPs to re-negotiate contracts with high-spend suppliers as a potential candidate in the first phase of its cost containment drive.

 Game-Changing Solutions: